7 clever ways to get out of a timeshare

 How to Get out of a Timeshare

-The truth is that getting out of a timeshare can be a difficult and confusing process.
-If you do just a cursory search on Google, you'll see there are countless companies, forums, and resources dedicated to helping people free themselves of the burden of a timeshare.
+The truth is that getting out of a timeshare obligation can be a difficult and confusing process.
+If you do just a cursory search on Google, you'll see there are countless companies, forums, and resources dedicated to helping people free themselves of their financial burden.

-But you do have to face the fact that you bought a depreciating asset that is worth much less than what you paid, despite what the salesman at the flashy resort seminar may have told you.
+But you do have to face the fact that you bought a depreciating asset that is worth much less than what you paid, despite what the timeshare company at the flashy resort seminar may have told you.

 Even though some timeshares are actual deeded slices of real estate, they are not like real estate investing where your property gains value over time.
-In fact, with ongoing maintenance fees, they can quickly become a liability.
+In fact, with ongoing annual fees for maintenance, they can quickly become a liability.

 The good news is, you're not alone, and there are many options to get relief from the burden of ongoing timeshare costs.
 If you are trying to figure out how to get out of a timeshare, here are 7 ways to go about it, loosely ranked from your best-case to worst-case option.